learn-co-curriculum/precollege-intro-software-engineering-track/day-05/lectures/github-and-git-ii/LECTURE.md

 ## SWBATs
 + Understand how to collaborate in group projects with GitHub.
++ Create a new repository on GitHub and link it to a local directory
 + Add files with Git
 + Commit files with Git
 + Push changes to files up to GitHub using git

 ## Motivation / Why Should You Care?

-+ You've been using GitHub to work on submit your version of Flatiron School's labs or projects, but now we're going to talk about how to use it in your group projects.
++ You've been using GitHub to work on your version of Flatiron School's labs or projects, but now we're going to talk about how to use it in your group projects.
 + Now you'll have the chance to see the real power of GitHub comes in the form of version control and hosting your code in the cloud.
 + Version control makes it possible to save snapshots of your work over time, so that you can go back to different snapshots if you mess something up down the line.
 You can put these snapshots, also known as __commits__ on GitHub so that they can be accessed from anywhere, allowing for collaboration with other developers.